Parkham Parish Church

 Summary of Services

-Following Government advice, we have had to suspend all Sunday services until further notice due to the Coronavirus; and we have also had to lock the church to keep it closed.
-However, prayer is going on within Parkham Parish as Christians are praying: that the virus will be stopped, for our NHS and the many key workers, and for protection for ourselves, and restoration for those who are unwell.
-Please join us in prayer from your own home.
+Meanwhile, St James remains closed; however, you are invited to pray in the porch of the church, or of course at home - or anywhere!
+God is everywhere.
+Prayer is going on within Parkham Parish as Christians are praying: that the virus will be stopped, for our NHS and the many key workers, and for protection for ourselves, and restoration for those who are unwell.
+Please join us in prayer.

 Remember we have a God who cares for each one of us, his love cannot be separated from us, and he has the victory: so we have assurance that we can say ‘all will be well’.